uva-slpl/nlp2/_posts/2017-05-29-project3-tips.markdown

 * What if I already did everything with NULL words in T3 and T4?

 That's okay.
 Now you know you didn't have to ;)

+* How do I decode in the collocation model?

+I would suggest you simply argmax over both latent variables, for each French position.
+Then if you get a collocation variable to be set to 1, you can consider that word NULL-aligned.